Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Getting-Started.md

 ### Unsupported shader graph nodes for ray tracing

 When building your custom shaders using shader graph, some nodes are incompatible with ray tracing.
-You need either to avoid using them or provide an alternative behavior using the ray tracing shader node.
+You need either to avoid using them or provide an alternative behavior using the [ray tracing shader node](SGNode-Raytracing-Quality).
 Here is the list of the incompatible nodes:
-- DDX, DDY and DDXY nodes.
+- DDX, DDY and DDXY nodes, and NormalFromHeight nodes.
 - All the nodes under **Inputs** > **Geometry** (Position, View Direction, Normal, etc.) in View Space mode.
 Furthermore, Shader Graphs that use [Custom Interpolators](../../com.unity.shadergraph/Documentation~/Custom-Interpolators.md) aren't supported in ray tracing.